heimlen/id1212_homework2_hangman/README.md

-# id1212_homework1_hangman
+# id1212_homework2_hangman
-The first project called "hangman" in the course id1212
+The second homework in the id1212 course, which is a continuation on the previous project called id1212_homework_hangman

 How to run this program: